Skip to content

 For working with REST, the most popular tool out there is Postman.
 It’s an API development environment that’s been around for a long time now and got polished.
 They also support workspace that can be useful if you’re developing API as part of a team.
 You can use workspaces to share some variables or templates that are required by your entire team for API development.

 The schema explorers for REST APIs would be the API explorers that visualize all the API routes available on the backend.
 If you’re using something like ExpressJS, you can build this in-house because it’s not that complicated.
-Check out the source of github.com/samundrak/expressjs-api-explorer.
+Check out the source of https://github.com/samundrak/expressjs-api-explorer.
 Or you can use a tool like Swagger for your API development and have a more feature-rich development tool.
 Swagger UI also acts as an API explorer and a testing tool making the experience similar to Apollo Studio.

 Data fetching style